norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

 Put the parameters in the following order:

-1. regular parameters
+1. required parameters
-2. default parameters
+2. optional parameters
 3. splat parameters
 4. keyword parameters
 5. double splat parameter
 6. block parameter

-You should not mix the ordering of regular, default and splat parameters, it makes it very unintuitive which parameters gets assigned which argument.
+You should not mix the ordering of required, optional and splat parameters, it makes it very unintuitive which parameters gets assigned which argument.

 ## Assigning Arguments to Parameters